 It doesn’t rattle out a continuous burst at the same blazing speed as the Alpha 9, nor does it deliver the same high resolution as the Alpha 7R III.
 However, it succeeds at what a great all-rounder should do, which is to perform outstandingly well when challenged by a variety of different subjects and scenarios.

 Within a few minutes of picking up and using the A7 III you’ll realise how far it has come from the A7 II and how much more complete it feels.
 From an operational perspective it’s more intuitive to use, it happily keeps apace with unpredictable subjects, and combines all of the above with sensational image quality in its Raw files, even at high ISO.

 I have a few doubts over the lack of weather-sealing around the accessory ports, the grey-outlined AF point annoys a bit, and the touchscreen could be better executed to include menu control.
 But these are relatively minor quirks on what is an astonishingly good mirrorless camera.

 Take into consideration that it’s smaller, lighter, faster and more sophisticated than the Canon EOS 6D Mark II, Nikon D750 and Pentax K-1 Mark II, and it’s hard to dispute that it’s the most attractive full-frame camera, offering the best value for money at its price point right now.

-Ultimately, it has the power to be a DSLR killer.
+Ultimately, it has the power to be a DSLR killer, which is a big reason why Canon and Nikon are both rumoured to be releasing mirrorless rivals later in 2018.
 As well as attracting those looking to make the jump to full-frame, it will influence many photographers to make the switch to mirrorless and shoot Sony.

 Simply put, the Sony A7 III is the finest example of the most affordable full-frame camera on the market.
 It’s a sensational camera for the money and compliments the ever-evolving Sony A7-series quite brilliantly.